MrJ-v2-718/DatabaseDoodles/README.md

 # DatabaseDoodles
-DatabaseDoodles are my documented exploration of SQL.
+DatabaseDoodles is my documented exploration of SQL.